Animal care technician

 WE OFFER

-If you think you are a good match for our requirements, then please send us your CV to HR@imaqua.eu or apply directly on LinkedIn
+If you think you are a good match for our requirements, then please apply via this link:

 IMAQUA is Contract Research Organisation that provides contract research services to the shrimp aquaculture industry.
 We provide high quality testing services for application on the development, validation and valorisation of shrimp health products.
 We consult on conceptual issues and various aspects of shrimp health and immunity.